Some posts contain compensated links. Please read this disclaimer for more info.

-When you return, check out all the action consuming Belgrade’s busiest street, Knez Mihailova, with all of its shopping, restaurants, and artisan shops.
+When you return, check out all the action-consuming Belgrade’s busiest street, Knez Mihailova, with all of its shopping, restaurants, and artisan shops.
 Be entertained by the street performers while sitting in front of a bustling cafe.

 It is by no means a beautiful place, but definitely worth a day of your time to witness the blend of communist-era architecture and art nouveau masterpieces.
-Afterward, catch a train or taxi to Novi Sad for an afternoon in a prettier side of Serbia.
+Afterward, catch a train or taxi to Novi Sad for an afternoon in the prettier side of Serbia.

 Belgrade’s Top Attraction: The Belgrade Fortress

-Hop in the overnight train and take it seven hours to the southwest to south-central Bosnia and Herzegovina where its capital, Sarajevo, is making a name for itself as a booming tourist city.
+Hop in the overnight train and take it seven hours to the southwest to south-central Bosnia and Herzegovina, where its capital, Sarajevo, is making a name for itself as a booming tourist city.

 This city, over its history, has been plagued by violence.
 Look no further than the start of World War I when Archduke Franz Ferdinand was assassinated in Sarajevo to set off the entire war.

 It used to be considered a melting pot of cultures until World War II separated it — removing its Jewish population and dividing Catholicism and Muslims.

 However, there are peaceful times in Sarajevo, and it is becoming a beautiful place to travel.
 Spend your time shopping the bazaars and outdoor markets or strolling its many parks.